 Chinese spectators rather naturally felt a particularly deep sympathy for their fellowmen in Japan when confronted by this graphic record of the struggle against the American occupation forces.
 The struggle in China to oust American imperialism is fresh in everyone's mind.
 Even after their victory over this outwardly formidable enemy, the Chinese people have not forgotten others who are still under the domination of such Wall Street mouthpiece as General Douglas MacArthur.
-This fact was proved once again by the large crowds of people who went to inspect this exhibition on the the Ministry of Cultural Affairs has announced its plans for film production and distribution in 1950.
+This fact was proved once again by the large crowds of people who went to inspect this exhibition on the struggle of the Japanese people.